-The best tool on the market is TVPage, which not only offers first-party attribution by connecting directly into the backend of your ecommerce platform, but also provides clear analytics, reporting, and data – in real time.
+The best tool on the market is Creatable, which not only offers first-party attribution by connecting directly into the backend of your ecommerce platform, but also provides clear analytics, reporting, and data – in real time.

-Micro-influencers love how TVPage’s Creator App and client integration makes their jobs so much easier.
+Micro-influencers love how Creatable’s Creator App and client integration makes their jobs so much easier.
 They can spend more time creating and iterating… and less time on the reporting, analytics, and research the third-party model often entails.

-If you’re ready to find out more about the powerful technology platform built specifically for busy teams leveraging influencer marketing – and get help recruiting the authentic, relatable creators for your brand – TVPage is the ideal choice for you.
+If you’re ready to find out more about the powerful technology platform built specifically for busy teams leveraging influencer marketing – and get help recruiting the authentic, relatable creators for your brand – Creatable is the ideal choice for you.
 Schedule a demo here: https://www.creatable.io/demo.